chaoss/wg-dei/focus-areas/event-diversity/event-demographics.md

 # Event Demographics

-### This metric is a release candidate.
-To comment on this metric please see Issue [#371](https://github.com/chaoss/wg-diversity-inclusion/issues/371).
-Following a comment period, this metric will be included in the next regular release

 Question: To what extent does an event consider and pay attention to attendee, speaker, and volunteer demographics?

 ## Description